Skip to main content

 2026 highlights

-• A 2-week exhibition: featuring artworks from every Camden school and every key stage of learning: with sculpture, collage, illustration, painting, drawing and film.
+• A 2-week exhibition: featuring artworks by children from every Camden school and every key stage of learning: with sculpture, collage, illustration, painting, drawing and film.

-• Events programme: a series of workshops for children, families and art teachers.
+• Events programme: a series of workshops for children and families.

 • 2D sculpture park across King's Cross estate: bringing young people's artwork out of the gallery and into public space.